Doctoral Program

 Presentation of the Doctoral Thesis

-The academic committee of the Doctoral Program in Regional Development will send two copies of the doctoral thesis, in the format established by the ULL, to the Doctoral School of the University of La Laguna to which the program is attached, and must include:
+The academic committee of the Doctoral Program in Regional Development will send two copies of the doctoral thesis, in the format established by the ULL, to the Doctoral School of the University of La Laguna to which the program is affiliated, and must include:

 • The corresponding authorization from the thesis director(s).